zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 }
 ```

-The following example fetches the epoch information of the deposit transaction.
+Use the following commands to fetch the epoch information of the deposit transaction.
 It firstly gets the block hash of this transaction and then uses the block hash to get the block information.
 The epoch information "0xa0009000008 {number: 8, index: 9, length: 10}" is located in the block header.
-So the epoch that fulfills the lock period for the withdrawn cell is (180+8+9/10) .
+So the epoch number that fulfills the lock period for the withdrawn cell is (180+8+9/10) .

 ```shell
 > const {RPC}=require("@ckb-lumos/rpc");